-Being from Wisco, you know about cheese curds and beer, but kringle is also another staple here in the cheese state!
-This Chocolate eclair danish kringle was so fun to make!
-It is filled with a creamy vanilla custard and topped with a sweet chocolate glaze.
-Anyone that is an eclair lover, will be a lover of this kringle.
-And once again, I made another awesome hybrid dessert!
+Being from Wisco, you know about cheese curds and beer, but Kringle is also another staple here in the cheese state!
+This Chocolate eclair danish Kringle was so fun to make!
+It is filled with a homemade creamy vanilla custard and topped with a sweet chocolate glaze.
+Anyone that is an eclair lover, will be a lover of this Kringle.

 First Step: Mixing the kringle dough together